The 13 Best External Hard Drives and SSDs for 2023

-A traditional hard drive that uses "old" hard drive technology (mechanical platters and a moving read-write head to access data) is adequate for the majority of users, thanks to speedierand USB 3.0 (as well as ) interfaces.
-Prices have dropped significantly in the last few years, with even mega-capacity hard drive models tipping the scales at 5TB but costing just over $100.
-A solid-state drive doesn't have moving parts and has up to four times faster read speeds, but it costs a lot more per gigabyte.
+A traditional hard drive or mechanical drive that uses "old" hard drive technology, with mechanical platters and a moving read-write head to access data, is adequate for most people, thanks to speedier USB-C and USB 3.0 (as well as 3.1/3.2) interfaces.
+Prices have dropped significantly in the last few years, with even the high-capacity, state-of-the-art, all-around best external hard drive models tipping the scales at 5TB but costing just over $100.
+Solid-state drives, on the other hand, don't have moving parts, which gives them up to four times faster read and write speed, but they cost a lot more per gigabyte.

-Most of the options on this list of the best external hard drive models will work across platforms -- whether you have a Windows PC, Mac computer, PlayStation 4 or Xbox -- so long as the drives are correctly formatted for the right platform.
-But a lot of times they'll be designated as working with a specific platform out of the box and sometimes come with backup software that's platform-specific.
+Most of the options on this list of the best external hard drive models will work across platforms -- whether you have a Windows PC, Mac computer, PlayStation or Xbox -- so long as the drives are correctly formatted for the right platform.
+But a lot of the time they'll be designated as working with a specific platform out of the box and sometimes come with backup software that's platform-specific.
 Unless otherwise indicated, all the PC drives mentioned here are compatible with Windows but can be formatted for a Mac.
 Many of them include cables or adapters to accommodate USB-C and USB-A ports.
-But if they don't happen to be included, you can easily buy.
+But if they don't happen to be included, you can easily buy dongles for about $12.

-With those caveats noted, our current top picks for the best external hard drives and SSDs are below.
+With those caveats noted, our current top picks for the best external hard disk drive and external solid-state drive are below.
 These (or nearly identical models with less storage capacity) have been used or anecdotally tested by CNET editors.
 We'll update our list of the best external hard drives and SSDs as we test new products.

 Western Digital, which owns SanDisk, sells its WD My Passport SSD as well this SanDisk External Portable SSD for basically the same price.
 I like the design of this model a little better and it's technically ruggedized with an IP55 rating, meaning it can withstand a sustained spray of water.
 It's also shock-resistant and has a USB-C interface.